SerkanKaanBahsi/SerkanKaanBahsi/README.md

 ## 🧐 More About Me

-- 📚 I am currently working on Reinforcment Learning for my thesis.
+- 📚 I am currently working on Reinforcement Learning for my thesis.
 - 💻 I am currently learning Pytorch, OpenCv, C++
 - ☕ I love joining events and meeting new people
 - 👓 You can ask me about Python, Tensorflow, Keras, CNN